JoshTeperman/zendesk-app/Readme.md

 I wanted to employe TDD style development for this application.
 Before writing any code, I described user stories and functionality I wanted to have, defined the data structures my app would use, and based on that wrote descriptions of the Happy Paths and key Unit tests I would need to write to provide the most critical coverage of the code.

+Notes:
+Used a snapshot for main App component rendering, as well as checking that each component loads using find(Component).length, as I wasn't 100% certain of how sturdy each approach was.
+Better to be safe than sorry.

 Strategy:
 - learn the basics